dntco43u/bdkqpr0x/README.md

 fi
 curl --data-urlencode text="$log" https://api.telegram.org/bot**********************************************/sendMessage?chat_id=**********
 ```
+> Note: For crontab root permission.

 * * *
-> Note: For crontab root permission

 ## Docker
 It can be used as docker build, but since it is a development environment, it is simply put in an openjdk container for speed.